-- Program Activities: a) Marketing and business development efforts as well as public investments to increase renewable energy production, recycling volumes, green building practices and air quality. - Output Measures: 1) Increase in renewable energy production

-2) Increase in jobs associated with recycling market development

-3) Improvements in air quality conditions.
+Program Activities: a) Marketing and business development efforts as well as public c) Change in jobs associated with recycling market development d) Change in air quality conditions.

+Output Measures: b) Change in renewable energy production

 GOAL 8: WORK TO ENHANCE THE REGION'S QUALITY OF LIFE.